 Delving into the chemical equation for respiration unveils the fascinating world of biochemistry.
-It reveals how our bodies, and indeed all life forms, extract energy from the food we consume.
-It’s a process of controlled combustion, a carefully orchestrated series of reactions that convert stored energy into a usable form.
+Worth adding: it reveals how our bodies, and indeed all life forms, extract energy from the food we consume.
+Day to day, it’s a process of controlled combustion, a carefully orchestrated series of reactions that convert stored energy into a usable form.
 Understanding this equation is crucial, not just for biology students, but for anyone curious about the inner workings of life itself.

 Main Subheading